danielsarkwa/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-**This directory contains more codes on singly linked lists in the C programming language**
+Learning singly linked lists in the C programming